Muscles Engaged On The Treadmill

 2. Muscle Balance: Ensure a balanced workout routine that includes exercises for all major muscle groups.
 This helps prevent the overdevelopment of certain muscles while neglecting others.

-Benefits Of Treadmill Workouts
+Main Benefits Of Treadmill Workouts

-Treadmill workouts are effective for:
+Treadmill workouts are effective for weight management and cardiovascular health:

 1. Burning Calories: Treadmill exercises help burn calories, aiding in weight management and reducing excess body fat.